 When a conflict occurs, the MINIMUM conflict handler compares the new value in the LCR from the source database with the current value in the destination database for a designated resolution column.
 If the new value of the resolution column in the LCR is less than the current value of the column at the destination database, then the apply process resolves the conflict in favor of the LCR.
-If the new value of the resolution column at the destination database, then the apply process resolves the conflict in favor of the LCR.
-If the new value of the destination database, then the apply process resolves the conflict in favor of the column at the destination database.
+If the new value of the resolution column in the LCR is greater than the current value of the column at the destination database, then the apply process resolves the conflict in favor of the destination database.